jrrpanix/cpp-crypto/README.md

 ### Step 2: Process ZIPs and Update Parquet Files

 After downloading the raw `.zip` files (either via bootstrapping or incremental update), you must process them into the final Parquet format.
+This script intelligently scans the download directory and updates any corresponding kline files with new monthly data.

 1.  **Run the update script:**
     ```sh
-    # Example: Process all downloaded ZIPs for BTCUSDT and append to its Parquet file
+    # Example: Process all downloaded ZIPs and append to their respective Parquet files
-    python src/research/data_utils/update_klines.py --symbol BTCUSDT
+    python src/research/data_utils/update_klines.py \
+        --kline-dir data/klines \
+        --download-dir data/downloads
     ```
-2.  **What it does:** The `update_klines.py` script scans the `data/downloads/<SYMBOL>/` directory for any `.zip` files, extracts the kline data, and efficiently appends it to the consolidated Parquet file located at `data/klines/<SYMBOL>/<INTERVAL>/<SYMBOL>.parquet`.
-You must run this for each symbol you have updated.
+2.  **What it does:** The script scans the `download-dir` for any `.zip` files, extracts the kline data, and efficiently appends it to the corresponding consolidated Parquet file in the `kline-dir`.
+It automatically handles file renaming to reflect the new date range.

 ---